Romex Targets Ants in OKC: Effective Solutions

 Phase 1: Intelligence Gathering (Hours 1-24)

 1. Map the trails: Use a flashlight to follow ant trails to their entry points.
-Mark with painter's tape.
+Mark with tape.

-4. Document timing: Note peak activity hours (usually early morning and evening).
+4. Document timing: Note peak activity hours.

 Phase 2: Strategic Baiting (Hours 25-48)